oMaN-Rod/palworld-save-pal/README.md

 ## 👨‍💻 Developer Guide

-For developers who want to contribute to PALWorld Save Pal:
+For developers who want to contribute to Palworld Save Pal:

 ### Web